 By rail: Somerset is served by the West of England Main Line, the Bristol to Exeter Line, Heart of Wessex Line and the Reading to Taunton Line.
-As such, residents have excellent connections to the south west and the south east.
+As such, there’s excellent connections to the south west and the south east.

-From Bath, residents can catch trains to London Paddington, London Waterloo, Paignton, Cardiff Central, Portsmouth Harbour, Bristol Temple Meads, Weymouth, Great Malvern and Brighton.
-London Paddington can be reached in just 90 minutes.
+From Bath, you can catch trains to London Paddington in just 90 minutes.
+Services are also available to London Waterloo, Paignton, Cardiff Central, Portsmouth Harbour, Bristol Temple Meads, Weymouth, Great Malvern and Brighton.

-By car: The M5 runs through the centre of Somerset and connects Bristol with Exeter.
+By car: The M5 runs through Somerset and connects Bristol with Exeter.
 Other key roads include the A37 and A38, which also link Somerset to Bristol.

-By air: Residents can catch both domestic and international flights from Bristol Airport.
-They have a choice of 110 destinations, such as Amsterdam, Venice and Tenerife.
+By air: You can catch both domestic and international flights from Bristol Airport to 110 destinations, such as Amsterdam, Venice and Tenerife.
 Flight operators include easyJet and Ryanair.

-History: Somerset has an intriguing past as a Roman territory.
-Roman remains include the Pagans Hill Roman Temple, Low Ham Roman Villa and the Roman Baths in Bath.
-In the summer, you can explore the baths by torchlight for an atmospheric visit.
+Somerset has an intriguing past as part of the Roman empire.
+Roman remains in the county include the Pagans Hill Roman Temple, Low Ham Roman Villa and perhaps most famous of all, the Roman Baths in Bath.
+In the summer, you can enjoy an atmospheric visit by exploring the baths by torchlight.

-Arthurian legends run deep throughout the county.
-In South Cadbury, a hill fort known as Cadbury Castle is one of the reputed sites of Camelot.
-Climb to the summit to take in the views of Glastonbury Tor and reimagine life as it was during the Iron Age.
+Arthurian legend runs deep in Somerset.
+South Cadbury, a hill fort known as Cadbury Castle, is one of the reputed sites of Camelot.
+Climb to the summit to take in the views of Glastonbury Tor.

 Somerset is home to Britain’s biggest gorge, which has cliffs that rise 450 feet.
 Cheddar Gorge is now an Area of Outstanding Natural Beauty and is chequered with caverns.
 A visit to Gough’s Cave to meet the Cheddar Man is a must.
 An adult day ticket for the gorge and the caves will cost you £19.95, although you can save 15% if you book online.

-Food and drink: Somerset’s restaurants and bars make the most of their exceptional local ingredients.
+Somerset’s restaurants and bars make the most of the exceptional local ingredients.
 The Pony & Trap in Chew Magna holds a Michelin Star and serves organic, seasonal and locally sourced food.
 It even churns its own butter!
 Pick from traditional pub favourites such as the best-selling 37-day aged steak.